 - 1. Prepare and finish your subtitle project. - 2.
 Go to File > Export.
 The Export File dialog opens. - 3.
 Select File Type > Embed Into Video. - 4.
 Choose "(Encode Teletext OP47) MXF (.mxf)" from the drop-down list. - 5.
 Under Input File Name, click Browse to select your source MXF file. - 6.
 Under Output File Name, select a path and set the name for the new captioned MXF file. - 7.
 Click Next. - 8.
-In the next screen you can select the Teletext Subtitle Page, VANC Line F1, VANC Line F2, and the option to have "Double Height" characters.
+In the next screen you can select the Teletext Subtitle Page, VANC Line F1, VANC Line F2, VBI Line F1 and F2, the Filler Type, and the option to have "Double Height" characters.
 See Understanding the Teletext OP-47 Export Options below for information on these settings.